Guy Lombardo: Hydroplane racing

+Lombardo also unveiled a robust line of fiberglass boats in 1958.
+Branded as the "Guy Lombardo Royal Fleet", these crafts were both manufactured and marketed by a subsidiary of the U. S. Pools Co. in Newark, New Jersey. in accordance with a license from the Skagit Plastics Co. of La Conner, Washington.
+Several years later, however, in 1961 the project was abandoned and Skagit Plastics discontinued production.

+Later in life, Lombardo retired near the seashore at his home on the south shore of New York's Long Island in Freeport, where he docked his speedboats:Tempo, Tempo VI, and Tempo VII.
+The home has been designated as a historical landmark.
+In keeping with his nautical interests, he also invested in a nearby seafood restaurant called "Liota's East Point House" that eventually became "Guy Lombardo's East Point House".

+Personal life

 While playing at the Music Box in Cleveland, Lombardo met Lillibeth Glenn.
 They married in 1926.

 Death

 On November 5, 1977, Lombardo died of a heart attack.
-Another source says he died "of a lung ailment."
+Another source says he died "of a lung ailment" following heart surgery.
 His wife, who died in 1982, was at his bedside when he died in Houston Methodist Hospital.
-He's interred at the Pinelawn Memorial Park in East Farmingdale, NY.
+He is interred at the Pinelawn Memorial Park in East Farmingdale, New York.